-Pad printing has been a popular method for labeling and decorating products since the late 1800’s.
-However, advances in UV digital technology along with the need for customized items for short-run production has enticed many to make the move from pad printing to digital printing.
+Pad printing has been a popular method for labeling and decorating products since the late 1800s.
+However, advances in UV digital technology, more specifically UV printers, along with the need for customized items for short-run production has enticed many to make the move from pad printing to digital printing.
 Although pad printing is still a top solution for irregular parts and certain substrates, inkjet printing has seen success with its ability to print full-color graphics, to produce one-offs and to produce high-quality imaging.

 Pad printing is a traditional method of transferring a 2D graphic onto a 3D object.
 Setting up requires etching an image into a plate or cliché either using a laser plate-maker or an exposure unit.
 For each new piece of artwork, a new plate or cliché must be etched.
 Right before printing, the solvent-based ink is mixed with the proper ratio of ink to solvent to hardener and each ink cup is filled.
 Once the machine starts, the ink cup moves across the etched cliché and fills the etch with the ink.
 The ceramic ring (which is attached to the ink cup) will doctor or remove the excess ink from the etch so only a small amount of ink is ready to be picked up.
 The silicone pad will then press down onto the ink, pick it up, and then transfer it onto the substrate.
 When working with multiple colors, it is important to ensure registration is correct on all colors before printing.